 Wordfish is a Poisson scaling model of one-dimensional document positions (Slapin and Proksch 2008).
-Wordfish also allows for scaling documents, but compared to Wordscores reference scores/texts are not required.
+Wordfish also allows for scaling documents, but in comparison to Wordscores, reference scores/texts are not required.
 Wordfish is an unsupervised one-dimensional text scaling method, meaning that it estimates the positions of documents solely based on the observed word frequencies.

 require(quanteda)

-In this example, we show how to apply Wordfish to the Irish budget speeches from 2010.
-First, we create dfm
+In this example, we will show how to apply Wordfish to the Irish budget speeches from 2010.
+First, we will create a document-feature matrix.
+Afterwards, we will run Wordfish.

 ##